StanK1/Bulgarian_Universities/README.md

-# Bulgarian Universities
+# Bulgarian_Universities

 A comprehensive resource for students interested in pursuing higher education in Bulgaria.
 This website provides information on the top universities in Bulgaria, their respective majors and a brief overview of each.

 # Features
-- Detailed information on the top universities in Bulgaria
-- Information on the various majors offered at each university
-- Overview of each university and its facilities
-- Average point calculator for each major, based on the admission requirements of each university
-- User-friendly interface and responsive design for easy navigation on any device
+-Detailed information on the top universities in Bulgaria -Information on the various majors offered at each university -Overview of each university and its facilities -Average point calculator for each major, based on the admission requirements of each university -User-friendly interface and responsive design for easy navigation on any device
 # Technologies
 This website is built using the following technologies:

-- HTML
-- CSS
-- JavaScript
-- JQuery
-- Databases
+-HTML
+-CSS
+-JavaScript
+-JQuery
+-Databases
 # Usage
 Clone or download the repository
 Open index.html in your browser